 If these apply to you, you can deduct up to $2,500 for the interest you paid on your student loan over the past year.
 You should have received a form 1098-E from the entity to which you paid interest — this should provide all the info you need.

 You’re almost done!
-Next, add all of your deductions and enter the total on line 36.
-Then subtract line 36 from line 22 (your income).
+All you have to do now is add up all of your deductions and enter the total on line 36.
+Then, to calculate your AGI, just subtract line 36 from line 22 (your gross income).
 Congrats!
-You’ve calculated your adjusted gross income.
+You’ve calculated your AGI.